© Crown copyright 2020

 If you are being treated or taking medication for existing conditions

-Continue accessing treatment and support where possible: Let relevant services know that you are staying at home, and work out how to continue receiving support during this time:
+Continue accessing treatment and support where possible.
+If you have been requested to stay at home, let relevant services know you are staying at home, and work out how to continue receiving support during this time:

 ask about having appointments by phone, text or online.
 For example, this could be with your counsellor, therapist or support worker, nurse, care worker or befriender